 Native app notifications can take full advantage of the device features - the camera, GPS, accelerometer, compass, contact list and so on.
-Whereas web app notifications still can’t utilize any hardware on the device.
+Whereas web push notifications still can’t utilize any hardware on the device.

 Additionally, an SDK (OS client library Software Development Kit) can be added to a web app for extended segmentation and analytics capabilities.